Plant-based Fats Reduce Weight and Heart Disease

 While the olive and the rapeseed groups had similar benefits, the rapeseed group had greater reductions of blood pressure.

 The weight loss difference was extraordinary in this study.
 The olive oil and rapeseed oil supplemented groups had an average of 30% lower weight than the non-supplemented group.
+Fiber also helps reduce weight, according to other research.

 Oils high in monounsaturated fats include olive oil, avocado oil, grapeseed oil, sesame oil and others.
 The primary monounsaturated fat is oleic acid.
 Monounsaturated fats have single bonds, with longer or shorter chains.